adsl14/monitoring/README.md

 * Pywin32 227
 * Git 2.23.0.windows.1

+Make sure the version of the packages is the same from the listed above if you get errors by running the code.

 ### 2. Install CUDA

 #### 2.1 Download CUDA Toolkit 10.0 and install it in C hard disk: [CUDA](https://developer.nvidia.com/cuda-10.0-download-archive)